19th November 2020

 Poetry and spoken word can be a great way of getting things off your chest, and once you get in the flow it can be really hard to know when to stop writing!
 In the cold month of January, taking part in the creative challenge is a great way of giving your year a kick start and helping you to get focused.

-I hope you enjoy the challenge and if you get in the zone, just keep on writing.
+I hope you enjoy the challenge and if you get in the zone, just keep on going!

 Good luck, Bad Lay-Dee